George Furbank

-George Furbank (born 17 October 1996) is an English professional rugby union player, currently playing for Premiership Rugby side Northampton Saints.
+George Arthur Furbank (born 17 October 1996) is an English professional rugby union player who plays as a full-back for Premiership Rugby club Northampton Saints and England.

-Early years and education
+Early life

 Born in Huntingdon, Furbank played his first rugby at Huntingdon RFC, where his family had been involved since the 1950s.

-From the age of 4 until 16 he was educated at Kimbolton School, where rugby was not played.
+From the age of four until sixteen he was educated at Kimbolton School, where rugby was not played.
 Furbank played other sports, including cricket where he was a talented batsman and was on the books at Leicestershire until under-16 level.
 He joined Bedford School for sixth form, captaining their rugby 1st XV before linking up with Saints' Senior Academy in 2015.

-Playing career
+Club career

 In 2016 Furbank played for Saints in the Singha Premiership Rugby Sevens Series campaign, and in 2017 he signed an extended contract with the Midlands side.

-Furbank made his Northampton Saints debut in the Anglo Welsh Cup in November 2017 against the Exeter Chiefs.
-He scored his first senior try, yet was forced off injured with a knee injury.
+In November 2017 Furbank made his club debut and scored his first try for Northampton in an Anglo-Welsh Cup game against Exeter Chiefs.
+The following season he started in the 2018–19 Premiership Rugby Cup final as Northampton beat Saracens to lift the trophy.

+Furbank scored two tries in a 2023–24 European Rugby Champions Cup pool stage game against RC Toulon and later in that campaign started in their semi-final elimination against Leinster.
+At the end of that season he started in the 2023–24 Premiership Rugby final as Northampton defeated Bath to become League champions.

+Ahead of the 2024–25 season, Furbank was named as club captain, having captained the club 12 times in the previous season due to injuries to Lewis Ludlam.

+In April 2025, upon his return from a fractured arm, Furbank scored a try and made two assists in a 51–16 win against Castres in the 2024–25 Champions Cup quarter final.

+International career

+Furbank received his first call up by coach Eddie Jones to the senior England squad for the 2020 Six Nations Championship.
+On 2 February 2020 he made his Test debut starting in the opening round defeat against France.
+He retained his starting place for the last round as England beat Italy to win the tournament.

+On 24 February 2024 Furbank started against Scotland during the 2024 Six Nations Championship and scored his first international try.
+He also started their next fixture against Ireland which saw him score another try.